 • Confidence: Real device validation ensures issues are not missed by static analyzers.

 A fintech company is preparing to launch a new dashboard for users with visual impairments in mind.
 During QA, they run BrowserStack accessibility tests on Chrome, Safari, and Edge across desktop and mobile devices.
 They simulate screen readers to confirm proper labeling of form fields, validate color contrast in charts, and test keyboard-only navigation.
-By catching accessibility bugs early, they avoid potential compliance issues and provide a smoother experience for all users.
+The AI agent flags two missed ARIA roles that static analyzers did not catch.
+By fixing accessibility bugs early, they avoid potential compliance issues and provide a smoother experience for all users.

 • Lighthouse (Google): Provides accessibility audits but limited to browser automation.